Sacred Blooms: Discover the 10 Favorite Flowers of Hindu Gods

 The Goddess of wealth and prosperity, Laxmi sits on a lotus flower and thus, this flower becomes Goddess Laxmi’s favorite flower.
 If you offer a Lotus flower to goddess Laxmi during Diwali or Laxmi pooja, it will make her gratified and in return, she will grant wealth and good fortune.
 In fact, if you keep a lotus seed mala or rosary in the temple of your home, it will please Goddess Laxmi.

 All red colored flowers are dear to Lord Ganesha but the saffron yellow flower named Marigold is Lord Ganesha’s favorite flower.
 Especially Red Genda or Red Marigold flowers are believed to please the Vinayaka greatly.
-This flower is special because it is the only flowers of the Hindu deities that can be divided into its petals.
+This flower is special because it is the only flower of the Hindu deities that can be divided into its petals.
+The Marigold's vibrant petals and its universal appeal make it a fitting emblem of devotion that spans cultures and faiths.
+From its cherished place in Hindu rituals, where it embodies the blessings of Goddess Lakshmi, to its recognition in diverse traditions, the Marigold stands as a testament to the timeless connection between the human spirit and the beauty of the natural world.

 The Goddess of knowledge who wears a white saree and sits on a white Lotus, Devi Saraswati is fond of Palash flowers.
 Although all white colored flowers are liked by Devi Saraswati, Palash flowers are considered to be the essential component in Saraswati puja.
 In fact, the worship of Devi Saraswati is considered incomplete without Palash flowers.

 Tulsi, a medicinal plant acts both as a flower and an auspicious leaf which is used in the worship of Lord Krishna.
-It is because Tulsi or Basil leaves are loved by Lord Krishna and thus, in most of the temples Tulsi leaf is also offered as Prasada.
+It is because Tulsi or Basil leaves are loved by Lord Krishna and thus, in most of the temples, Tulsi leaf is also offered as Prasada.
 Hence, Tulsi is also known as Krishna Tulsi.
-Other flowers like blue Lotus and coral flowers are also loved by Lord Krishna
+Other flowers like blue Lotus and coral flowers are also loved by Lord Krishna.
+Tulsi stands as a unique embodiment of devotion, purity, and the divine within the world of flowers.
+Its presence in Hindu rituals, its rich mythological background, and its remarkable medicinal properties all contribute to its status as a god flower.
+In gardens, homes, and temples, Tulsi serves as a constant reminder of the harmonious connection between nature, spirituality, and the human spirit.

 8. Crown Flower